 In Iowa and other parts of the upper Midwest, the Brook Stickleback prefers streams with moderate currents that have sand and gravel bottoms and clean to slightly turbid water.
 It can also be found in the sheltered bays, swampy margins and bogs of lakes.
 It lives in cool, shallow water, often with heavy vegetation.
 In Wisconsin, the Brook Stickleback is often found in highly turbid waters whereas in Ohio, it appears to be intolerant of turbidity.

-Nest building by males begins in the spring at water temperatures of 59 to 66 degrees F. The nests are attached to a stem of vegetation by a whitish cement secreted by the male.
+Males build nests in the spring at water temperatures of 59 to 66 degrees.
+The nests are attached to a stem of vegetation by a whitish cement secreted by the male.
 A rounded nest is built from organic debris, filamentous algae and other materials.
 The male aggressively seeks a female that is gravid.
 The female enters the nest opening and is continuously prodded by the male until eggs are deposited.
 Immediately after leaving the nest the female is chased away by the male.
 The male then enters the nest and fertilizes the eggs.
 The eggs are incubated by the male, vigorously fanning a current of water through the nest.
 Eggs hatch in 7 to 11 days, depending upon water temperature.

-The male Stickleback continues to guard the nest after the eggs hatch, retrieving fry that stray from the nest by catching them in his mouth one at a time and promptly spitting them back into the nest.
+The male Stickleback continues to guard the nest after the eggs hatch, retrieving fry that stray from the nest by catching them in his mouth one at a time and spitting them back into the nest.
 After several days, young escape so fast that the male is unable to retrieve them, and he either abandons the paternal duty or eats his own offspring.
-Brook Stickleback mostly eat aquatic insects and live up to three years.
+Brook Stickleback live up to three years.

-The Brook Stickleback is forage for numerous game fish.
+The Brook Stickleback is food for numerous game fish.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.